appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 If Pull/Merge request is originating from a private fork, some additional configuration is required to build successfully.

-### Enabling AppVeyor to read commit details ans from the head repository (and optionally set commit statuses)
+### Enabling AppVeyor to read commit details from the head repository

+(and optionally set commit statuses)

 #### GitLab (private and public forks)